benoapp/turbo-case/README.md

     - Success
 ```

-### Uploading test case to Testiny
+### Uploading test cases to Testiny

-A test case can be created and uploaded to [Testiny](https://www.testiny.io/) using the following:
+Test cases can be created and uploaded to [Testiny](https://www.testiny.io/) using the following:

 * Single file